noorulhuda-swe/noorulhuda-swe/README.md

 > *"Someone has to keep trying — even when the first attempt teaches you exactly how hard it is."*

 I'm a final-year Software Engineering student from **Bahawalpur, Pakistan** — but my focus has never been just code.
-I build things that solve real problems for real people, write about the gaps in our education system, and I'm currently applying for the **Erasmus Mundus Scholarship** to study in Germany.
+I build things that solve real problems, write about gaps in our education system, and I'm applying for the **Erasmus Mundus Scholarship** to study in Germany 🇩🇪

 ---